topheman/rxjs-experiments/README.md

 [![Build Status](https://travis-ci.org/topheman/rxjs-experiments.svg?branch=master)](https://travis-ci.org/topheman/rxjs-experiments)

+New features comming, "progressive app" related - roadmap:

+- [x] Offline support via AppCache
+- [ ] Offline support via Service Workers
+- [ ] Notifications
+- [ ] Add to homescreen
+- [ ] ?...

+All of those being integrated inside the webpack workflow (both at dev & build time).
+Check the [WIKI](https://github.com/topheman/rxjs-experiments/wiki) for more infos about how I managed this part of the app.

+##Introduction

 The motivation of this project is to try out [RxJS](https://github.com/ReactiveX/rxjs), without relying on any framework (CycleJS, ReactJS or AngularJS 2), not to experience the library in a specific context.

 So far, I implemented the following features: